IAmNini/project-2/README.md

   }

  ```

-This time the state will contain more than one property, this is due to the API structure as in order to get the additional information we had to map trough some arrays what where contained by objects.
-So a regular map would not work.
+This time the state will contain more than one property, this is due to the API structure as in order to get the additional information we had to map trough some arrays that where contained inside objects.

 ```js